Vietnam Client case studies in 2023

 Follow the successful company incorporation, Healy Consultants assisted our Client to register of self-printed invoices and order VAT Invoice Books for his company.
 This step was done in alignment with the requirements of the Municipal Taxation Department.

 After the successful incorporation of the company, our Client was a legal entity.
 However, in order to start its business, the company needed a corporate bank account for international funds transfer.
-Therefore, Healy Consultants suggested a multicurrency bank account at HSBC Vietnam.
+Therefore, Healy Consultants suggested a multicurrency bank account at an international bank in Vietnam.
 We completed the bank account application, which was then couriered to our Client for his signature.
-After receiving the signed application, on behalf of the Client, Healy Consultants attended an interview at a HSBC branch in Ho Chi Minh.
+After receiving the signed application, on behalf of the Client, Healy Consultants attended an interview at the bank’s branch in Ho Chi Minh.
 Our staff provided the bank officer all the relevant documents as proof of the company’s eligibility to do business in Vietnam including the resolution of the management board, the signed application form, the Business Registration Certificate, the Tax Registration Certificate, and the company seal.
 One week after the interview day, the application was approved and all the account information was e-mailed to our Client.

 Other support services